openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 #### Challenging Test of Energy (CR 15)

 Asger and Hertha have trekked long and hard through the frozen Fjords of the Titans, and as night falls they manage to take shelter in a cave before the midnight winds drop the temperature to deadly levels.
-Still, the cave is cold, and though Asger starts a meager fire to keep them warm, Hertha attempts to use her fire magic to maintain and multiply the heat so that they can both rest peacefully.
+Still, the cave is cold, and though Asger starts a meager fire to keep them warm, Hertha attempts to use her fire magic to maintain and multiply the heat to ward off hypothermia.

 **Success with a twist:** Hertha's spell works, though the cold is stronger than she realized.
 In order to maintain the magic throughout the night, she must sacrifice a component of minor value to empower her charm.
 With the GM's approval, Hertha decides to melt down her golden bracelet to power the spell.

 **Failure, but the story progresses:** Asger's fire is enough to keep them from freezing to death, but without Hertha's magic, they are still quite frostbitten and exhausted by the morning.
-Both PCs suffer one level of the *fatigue* bane.
+Both PCs suffer one level of the *fatigued* bane.

 \page

 <div class='footnote'>CHAPTER 2: ACTIONS & ATTRIBUTES</div>